Aboveground Net Primary Productivity- BCSE & Scale-Up Experiment

 Annual crops are sampled at or near physiological maturity.
 For corn, physiological maturity is signified by a “black layer” located within the base of a kernel, which normally forms about 60 days after silking or 20 days after denting.
 For soybean, peak biomass sampling should be done prior to leaf drop or when only a few leaves and petioles have dropped.
 At this stage pods on all positions of the stem are losing green color and at least one normal pod on the main stem has turned yellow.
 For canola, biomass samples should be taken before swathing.
 At this stage, seeds in lower pods look green-brown or green-yellow mottled.
 The canola crop should be monitored carefully as these stages change very rapidly during the ripening period if conditions are warm and dry.

-- For crops, express whole crop biomass and seed biomass as g/m2.
-Subtract seed biomass from the whole crop biomass to estimate stover biomass.
+- For crops, express whole crop biomass and grain biomass as g/m2.
+Subtract grain biomass from the whole crop biomass to estimate stover biomass.

 - For noncrops, express the biomass of each species and/or the total biomass of all noncrop species in the quadrat as g/m2.
 Surface litter is likely from previous years’ growth and is not included in the current year’s ANPP.